civicrm/civicrm-dev-docs/docs/security/index.md

 ### CiviCRM's current strategy

 Unfortunately (at least as of 2017) CiviCRM exists in a somewhat uncomfortable limbo between the ideal world and the misguided world.
-In some places, CiviCRM sanitizes inputs with a partial encoding for HTML output, and then does not encode HTML the output.
+In some places, CiviCRM sanitizes inputs with a partial encoding for HTML output, and then does not encode the HTML output.
 In other places, (e.g. in SQL queries) CiviCRM encodes outputs.
-In 2012 developers [identified the need to improve this situation](https://issues.civicrm.org/jira/browse/CRM-11532), but unfortunately it's not an easy task because shifting strategies has implications across the entire codebase.
+In 2012, developers [identified the need to improve this situation](https://issues.civicrm.org/jira/browse/CRM-11532), but unfortunately it's not an easy task because shifting strategies has implications across the entire codebase.
 This doesn't mean CiviCRM is rife with security vulnerabilities &mdash; it just means that CiviCRM has not been *consistent* about how it approaches security.

 CiviCRM's strategy is as follows: